under-view/kmsroots/docs/vulkan.rst

 		VkRenderPass                                  renderPass;
 		uint32_t                                      subpass;

-	Most members may also be located at `VkGraphicsPipelineCreateInfo`_.
+	More information can be found at `VkGraphicsPipelineCreateInfo`_.

 	:c:member:`logicalDevice`
 		| Must pass a valid `VkDevice`_ handle (Logical Device) to associate graphics pipeline